 Excel is probably installed on your computer.
 Or you can access a spreadsheet program via One Drive, or Google Drive.
 Chances are big that you have at least opened Excel once before.
 Maybe, it is even your favourite program for your customer database.
 There are far more exciting things in life than staring at an empty Excel document.
 The power of spreadsheets is revealed when you enter numbers.
 Excel easily outperforms a physical calculator.
 It is not only faster, but it can also deal with many calculations simultaneously.

 And even if you do not know all the nifty secrets of Excel, it is most likely your fastest option to create your first invoices.

-# 3 Connect Excel to a database to create invoices
+# 3 Connect an Excel invoice to a database

 Feel like boosting your creativity?
 Start injecting external data into your administrative flow:

 import your product or service descriptions from a separate Excel file into your invoices

 import your customer data from a separate CSV file

 store your prices in a dedicated external database